Deep UL2DL: Channel Knowledge Transfer from Uplink to Downlink: Introduction

-In recent years, artificial intelligence has revolutionized human life, so that some called it the fourth industrial revolution.
-One of the leading areas of artificial intelligence and machine learning is deep learning which has been very successful in many cases such as machine vision, speech recognition and object {detection} and in some cases even exceeded human performance \cite{lecun2015deep}.
-Deep Learning have been also used in physical layer communications \cite{o2017introduction,o2018approximating,o2018physical,qin2018deep,soltani2018deep,wen2018deep}. \cite{o2017introduction} considered communication system at physical layer as an autoencoder and designed and end-to-end system that optimizes transmitter and receiver simultaneously in one process. \cite{o2018approximating} used a variational GAN to capture stochastic model of channel and learns its probability density function (PDF).
+To overcome the disadvantages of the above-mentioned methods, artificial intelligence can be used for channel estimation.
+In recent years, artificial intelligence has revolutionized human life, so that it was called the fourth industrial revolution.
+One of the leading areas of artificial intelligence and machine learning is deep learning, which has been very successful in many cases, such as machine vision, speech recognition, and object {detection}.
+In some cases deep learning even exceeds human performance \cite{lecun2015deep}.
+Deep learning has been also used in physical layer communications \cite{o2017introduction,o2018approximating,o2018physical,qin2018deep,soltani2018deep,wen2018deep, wang2019ul, yang2019deep}.
+O'Shea {\it et al.} \cite{o2017introduction} considered a communication system at the physical layer as an autoencoder and designed an end-to-end system that optimizes transmitter and receiver simultaneously in one process.
+Nevertheless, their method is end-to-end, whereas one advantage of our method is designing a separate channel estimator block.
+In other wordes, our method can be easily inserted within current systems, without having to replace the whole architecture by an end-to-end design.
+In addition, \cite{o2018approximating} used a variational GAN to capture the stochastic model of the channel to learn its probability density function (PDF).
 In \cite{o2018physical} authors used an adversarial network to model the channel input-output conditional probability.
-In \cite{soltani2018deep}, a super resolution network cascaded with a denoising autoencoder used to estimate channel response based on some known pilots.
-CsiNet which introduced in \cite{wen2018deep}, to perform limited CSI feedback in FDD systems, encodes channel response at one side (user) and decodes received feedback with an decoder in other side (base station).
+In \cite{soltani2018deep}, a super resolution network cascaded with a denoising autoencoder was used to estimate channel response based on some known pilots.
+CsiNet introduced in \cite{wen2018deep}, to perform limited CSI feedback in FDD systems, encodes channel response at one side (user) and decodes received feedback with a decoder at the other side (base station).
+There are also few works \cite{wang2019ul, yang2019deep} that used deep learning to predict DL-CSI in FDD systems.

-Motivated by such applications, in this paper, we propose a method based on deep neural networks that predict the DL-CSI based on the past UL-CSI measurements.
-Use of the deep networks {enables} us to expand the search space of the environment propagation model (beyond the the current mathematical models) and therefore it can capture more on how UL-CSI should be transferred to DL-CSI.
+Motivated by such applications, in this paper, we propose a novel method based on deep neural networks that predicts the DL-CSI based on the past UL-CSI measurements.
+Use of the deep networks {enables} us to expand the search space of the environment propagation model (beyond the current mathematical models) and therefore, it can capture more insights on how to infer DL-CSI from the knowledge of UL-CSI.